-Welcome to the Australian Melanoma Research Foundation website.
-We are a not-for-profit charity organisation established in 2006 by a group of dedicated volunteers to provide funding for Research, Awareness and Early Detection programs.
+We are a not-for-profit charity established in Adelaide in 2006 to provide funding for research, awareness and early detection programs.

 Scroll down for more information about our current fundraising activities, contact us with your melanoma story or become a part of our wonderful Melanoma Community.